Kavya2710/RewardPoints/README.md

-WebAPI Developer
+Retailer offers a reward program to its customers, awarding points base on each recorded purchase.
+Need to calculate the points earned for each month and total

-A retailer offers a rewards program to its customers, awarding points based on each recorded purchase.
+The code is written on Springboot framework with MVC architecture

-A customer receives 2 points for every dollar spent over $100 in each transaction, plus 1 point for every dollar spent between $50 and $100 in each transaction.
+RewardSystemApplication.java : the entry point of teh SpringBoot application RewardController.java : Controller to get rewars and calculate rewar points
-(e.g. a $120 purchase = 2x$20 + 1x$50 = 90 points).
+Entities:

-Given a record of every transaction during a three month period, calculate the reward points earned for each customer per month and total.
+Customer.java- represents customer entity CustomerTransaction.java- represents customer transaction entity RewardPoints.java- represents a reward entity
-Solve using Spring Boot,
+Repositories:
-Create a RESTful endpoint,
+CustomerTransactionRepository.java-Repository for customer transaction RewardPointsRepository.java- Repository for reward point oprations
-Make up a data set to best demonstrate your solution, Check solution into GitHub.
+Services: RewardService.java- Contains bussiness logic for calculating reward points Exception Handling:

-DB Entries:
+GlobalExceptionHandler.java- Handles exception globally ApiError.java- Represents the sturcture of error responses
-Customer
+Configuration: Application.properties- Configuration details for Springboot application
-CustomerTransaction (customerid, spentdetails, amount, date) reward points (customerid, month, year, points)
+Tests: RewardSystemApplicationTests.java- Unit test cases for reward calculation logic